w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* design user interfaces with  notifications that are easy to understand and that can be distinguished from any other user interface component
+* design notifications that are easy to understand and that can be distinguished from any other user interface component
 * provide error messages in the page title or before the form control that identify the fields in error and that describe the cause of the error
 * provide meaningful suggestions for correction when such suggestions do not compromise the security or purpose of the content
-* provide meaningful messages when a task has been completed successfully, for example when a form has been submitted or when a document has been saved
+* provide meaningful messages when successfully completing a task, for example when submitting forms and when saving documents
 * provide meaningful and descriptive notification messages, for example validation messages as the user types
-* design user interfaces that support storing notification messages that disappear after a period of time to allow notifications checking at the users' pace
+* design user experiences to store and check notification messages at the users' pace, for example those that messages that disappear after a period of time
-* design user interfaces that support mechanisms to queue and prioritize application notifications coming from different components
+* design user experiences to queue and prioritize application notifications coming from different components
 * describe related requirements for developers to code notification messages appropriately

 #### Teaching Ideas for Topic